 This method works for other distances too and is perfectly acceptable, but it does rely on having an accurate rifle with perfect sights set to exactly the right distance, which can be difficult to achieve.

-A better method that still relies on the same principle is to set up a sight as if you were going to fire at infinity, but then look through the rear aperture and see where the target appears to be in relation to some fixed point (eg a marker pen on the gun).
+A better method that still relies on the same principle is to set up sight as if you were going to fire at infinity, but then look through the rear aperture and see where the target appears to be about some fixed point (e.g., a marker pen on the gun).